COVID-19 Safety and Adaptations Policy

 In addition to encouraging all parents and staff to get tested if they or a close contact is showing symptoms of COVID-19, the nursery carries out regular workplace testing for staff to further reduce the risk of spread.

 All staff have access to Lateral Flow Tests, and are advised to test themselves twice a week, at home.
 In addition, staff are advised to test themselves prior to returning to work after a holiday or other absence.
+If staff are in contact with a confirmed COVID case, and are fully vaccinated, they may continue to work, provided they themselves are not exhibiting COVID-19 symptoms and are testing daily for 7 days from the date of contact.

 Disruption to Services & Temporary Variations to T&Cs